Somalia: Coup d'État

-Somalia Civil War
+Somali Civil War

 As the moral authority of Barre's government was gradually eroded, many Somalis became disillusioned with life under military rule.
 By the mid-1980s, resistance movements supported by Ethiopia's communist Derg administration had sprung up across the country.
 Barre responded by ordering punitive measures against those he perceived as locally supporting the guerrillas, especially in the northern regions.
 The clampdown included bombing of cities, with the northwestern administrative centre of Hargeisa, a Somali National Movement (SNM) stronghold, among the targeted areas in 1988.
-The bombardment was led by General Mohammed Said Hersi Morgan, Barre's son-in-law.

-During 1990, in the capital city of Mogadishu, the residents were prohibited from gathering publicly in groups greater than three or four.
-Fuel shortages caused long lines of cars at petrol stations.
-Inflation had driven the price of pasta (ordinary dry Italian noodles, a staple at that time) to five U.S. dollars per kilogram.
-The price of khat, imported daily from Kenya, was also five U.S. dollars per standard bunch.
-Paper currency notes were of such low value that several bundles were needed to pay for simple restaurant meals.
+The clampdown initiated by Barre's government extended its reach beyond the initial bombings in the north to encompass various regions across the country.
+This reproduction of aggressive strategies aimed at stifling descent and retaining authority over the populace was a hallmark of the government's repressive actions in the South.
+One of the most notable instances occurred in 1991, when Barre's regime initiated a ruthless aerial assault that led to the deaths of numerous innocent individuals in the town of Beledwene, situated in southern Somalia.
+The cruelty and magnitude of this atrocity highlighted the degree to which the government was prepared to go to quash any sort of opposition or resistance, displaying a blatant disregard for human rights and the worth of human life.

+Another notable instance of Barre's repressive policies occurred in the city of Baidoa, which earned the nickname 'the city of death' due to the tragic events that unfolded there during the famine and civil war.
+Hundreds of thousands of individuals lost their lives as a consequence of governmental strategies specifically aimed at the Rahanweyn community residing in these areas.